-Turkey is moderately prepared in the area of public administration reform, with a strong commitment to a more open administration and the use of e-government.
-However, there has been serious backsliding in the area of public service provision and human resource management, and in the area of accountability (e.g., with regard to the right to administrative justice and the right to seek compensation).
+Turkey is moderately prepared for public administration reform and demonstrates a strong commitment to a more open administration and the use of e-government.
+However, there has been serious backsliding in the areas of public service provision, human resource management, and accountability (e.g., with regard to the right to administrative justice and the right to seek compensation).
 A transparent and effective response still needs to be provided for the large-scale dismissals of public sector employees.

-The OGP Steering Committee designated the Government of Turkey as inactive in OGP on 21 September 2016.
+The Open Government Partnership (OGP) Steering Committee designated the government of Turkey as inactive in OGP on 21 September 2016.
 Due to Turkey's failure to meet the requirements, Turkey's participation in the OGP ended in September 2017.
-In fact, in the fight against corruption, Turkey prepared an Action Plan 2012 - 2013, which included opening four web portals (for transparency, expenditure, electronic procurement and regulations); identifying areas at risk of corruption; developing of relevant measures; minimizing bureaucratic obstacles; and promoting integrity, transparency and accountability.
+As part of its fight against corruption, Turkey prepared an Action Plan 2012 - 2013 that included launching four web portals (i.e., for transparency, expenditure, electronic procurement and regulations), identifying areas at risk of corruption, developing relevant measures, minimizing bureaucratic obstacles, and promoting integrity, transparency and accountability.